If you’re looking for a cheap and cheerful bike computer that will track your ride time and speed, there are plenty of options to choose from.

 Giant Axact 9W Wireless Cycling Computer.
 Tredz

-The Giant Axact is a nine-function analogue bike computer for under £20 that’s controlled by one simple button, making it easy for when you’ve got one eye on the traffic and one on your route.
+The Giant Axact is a simple, nine-function analogue bike computer for under £30 that’s controlled by one simple button.

-It will attempt to work out your calorie consumption along with max speed and riding time while tracking your distance.
-So, if you’re looking for a step up from a wired option, Giant has got you covered.
+It will attempt to work out your calorific consumption along with max speed and riding time while tracking your distance covered.

-For under £20 the B’Twin 500 has all the basic measurement features you’d hope for, including speed and distance plus temperature info.
+For under £30 the CatEye Velo wireless bike computer has all the basic measurement features you’d hope for, including speed and distance plus an estimated calorie burn.

-Navigation is a forfeit here, but the B’Twin is a simple piece of tech with a backlit screen that’s controlled via three buttons.
+Like the Giant computer, the Velo is a simple piece of tech with single button operation.
 Less is more, some say.

 RFR CMPT Wireless cycle computer.
 Tredz

-If you want a wireless cycling computer you can use on two bikes, a 2-in-1 system means the RFR CMPT will save the data of two separate users.
-Meaning this is one you can share.
+If you want a wireless cycling computer you can use on two bikes, the RFR CMPT from Cube can save the data of two separate users.

 Cheap bike computers under £100